-The Housing Appeals Committee fields disputes a student has regarding their housing contract.
-Students wishing to appeal their housing contract must submit a formal complaint in writing to the Bursar.
-Once the Bursar receives an appeal it will be given to the housing appeals committee.
+The Housing Appeals Committee fields any dispute a student may have regarding his or her housing contract.
+Students wishing to appeal their housing contract must submit a formal letter in writing to the Bursar.
+Once the Bursar receives an appeal it will be given to the Housing Appeals Committee.
 The committee consists of the Chief of Staff, the Chief Financial Officer, the Director of Financial Services, and the Director of Residence life.
 The committee thoroughly reviews the issue and determines the final decision.
 The Bursar will then contact the appealer in a formal letter.